Stephanie Stokamer, Ed.D.

 She enjoys sharing her love of connecting people and collaboration through service.

 Center for Civic Engagement Model Citizens

 The primary purpose of the Model Citizen program in the Center for Civic Engagement is for students to serve our community in a way that connects their academic and personal interests with future employment and lifelong civic engagement.
 Model Citizens integrate passions, skills, and responsibilities by working as a team on civic engagement programs and preparing for lives as active citizens in their profession and community.
 Through their engagement in the community, work in the CCE, dialogue in staff meetings, and reflection at retreats, participants will learn what it means to be a model citizen in their work place and communities.

 Model Citizens work on CCE programs, develop their own civic engagement initiatives, and support each other’s efforts as a team.
 For more information, or to apply, please follow the link at the bottom of the page.

 Alex Chambers '18

 Hello.
 I am Alex Chambers and I am so excited to be a part of the Civic Engagement team this semester!
 I am from Eagle Point, Oregon which is a small town in Southern Oregon.
 Some things I enjoy doing in my free time includes playing guitar, going to the beach, playing sports and being around people.
-I am a freshman this year and plan on majoring in elementary education.
+I am a sophomore this year and plan on majoring in elementary education.
 I was involved with the two elementary schools in my hometown and my goal is to become involved with the elementary schools around the Forest Grove area.